AtlasFoundation/Thoth/docs/docs/developers/agents/agentStructure.md

-speaker -- key of who is speaking, probably discord id of person chatting with agent agent -- key of this particular agent receiving, since each agent can be different, probably supplied from agent settings (depends on connector) client -- type of client -- discord, xrengine, etc channel -- where it is received, i.e. discord channel or xrengine room (at least ideally, discord does this but other connectors might need work) entity -- information about this running entity instance (entity number, etc) roomInfo -- info from the world, this is how we do text gen from worlds ideally output -- actual information received
+speaker -- key of who is speaking, probably discord id of person chatting with agent agent -- key of this particular agent receiving, since each agent can be different, probably supplied from agent settings (depends on connector) client -- type of client -- discord, etc channel -- where it is received, i.e. discord channel room entity -- information about this running entity instance (entity number, etc) roomInfo -- info from the world, this is how we do text gen from worlds ideally output -- actual information received